MAY 19th, 2022

 Free Resource: Due Diligence Checklist

-Few companies receive investments without first creating an offering memorandum.
+Few companies secure funding without first creating an offering memorandum.

-This document should outline the information that an investor would want to see before considering an investment in a startup business.
+This document outlines the key details investors want to see before considering an investment in a startup

-It’s not quite as easy as it sounds, with an industry now existing just to develop high-quality investment memos.
+It’s not quite as easy as it sounds.
+That’s why an entire industry now exists to develop high-quality investment memos.

 This is the DealRoom guide to offering memorandums.

-Many entrepreneurs raise early-stage companies and startups that offer groundbreaking ideas of products or services, but they often lack the capital to breathe life into these concepts.
+Many entrepreneurs launch early-stage companies and startups with groundbreaking ideas for products or services, but they often lack the capital to bring these concepts to life

-To raise funds, they may seek the help of potential investors, such as venture capital firms, angel investors, incubators and accelerators, and the like.
-An offering memorandum explains this investment opportunity to the investors.
+To raise funds, they may turn to potential investors, such as venture capital firms, angel investors, incubators and accelerators, and the like.
+An offering memorandum outlines the investment opportunity for these stakeholders.

-An offering memorandum (used interchangeably with ‘investment memorandum’, ‘IM’, ‘Private Placement Memorandum’, ‘PPM’ and more) is a document that provides a comprehensive overview of a company, with the express intention of receiving investment of some kind.
+An offering memorandum (OM)- also known as an investment memorandum, IM, private placement memorandum (PPM), and other terms - is a document that provides a comprehensive overview of a company, with the express intention of attracting investment.

-The investment memo is basically a startup pitch shared by the company seeking the investment among potential investors who will usually request clarification on various points raised in the document.
+The investment memo is basically a startup’s pitch, shared with potential investors who will often request clarification on various points outlined in the document.

 investment memorandum